kiwidamien/RandomResources/source/content/trips/new_zealand/south_island/12_14_stewart_island_bluff.rst

 2020-01-12
 ~~~~~~~~~~

-* Drive to Bluff
+* Drive to Bluff (approx 1hr 15 minutes from motel)
-* Ferry to Oban, Stewart Island
+* Ferry to Oban, Stewart Island.

+  Ferries depart at 9:45 am, 1:30 pm, and 5:15 pm
 * Wild Kiwi Encounter at 2030.
   Meet at Visitor Terminal, Stewart Island 9818, at 20:10 (check-in).